stevenfarless/mimo-linktree-clone/README.md

-# Personal Linktree Style Portfolio Page
+# Personal Linktree Style Link Page

 This project is a personalized version of a guided project I completed on [Mimo.org](https://mimo.org) to learn HTML and CSS.
 The page showcases a simple starting point for profile links and potential portfolio projects.